“The Sandstone Center of the World”

 Information Concerning Jacob Shupe and Historical Significance of the Shupe Property:

 Mr. Shupe was born in Bedminster Township, Bucks County, Pennsylvania on January 12, 1778 and died June 9, 1832.
-He was killed after a timber fell on him in his saw mill.
-In 1811 he and his wife came from Pennsylvania to the wilderness that would become Amherst.
-His wife Catherine was born in Pennsylvania on March 30, 1780.
+He was killed after a timber fell on him in his saw mill, while making an extension to the mill.
+In 1811 Jacob Shupe and his wife Catherine, came from Pennsylvania to the wilderness that would become Amherst.
+Catherine was born in Pennsylvania on March 30, 1780.
 Catherine lived remarkably long for the time – she was almost ninety-one years old when she passed away on February 28, 1871.
 She was living with her son Isaac at that time.
 The Shupes raised eleven children at the Homestead.
 Isaac was the youngest son and married Minerva Richmond.
 (He permanently settled on lot number twenty-five, which comprised of a forty-five acre farm.
 Isaac died in 1896.)
 His home still stands in Amherst, off of Elyria Avenue.

 Mr. Jacob Shupe participated in and began many “firsts” in the Amherst and the Lorain County, Ohio areas.
 As it is described in the book A Biographical History of Lorain County 1879: indexed, Jacob Shupe was “the first settler in the territory now in the bounds of Amherst township…He came to Black River in 1810, and a year later moved to a point on Beaver Creek about a mile and a half north of the present village of North Amherst … he made the first clearing in the township (1811).”
 This point of settlement on Beaver Creek that contains his frame home still standing today and is used as the primary residence on the property.